connexcs/docs/docs/class5/connexml.md

 <img src= "/class5/img/ml4.png" width="400">

-Later, the Class5 Applications makes an HTTP request to the URL endpoint you configured for that number.
+Later, the Class 5 Applications makes an HTTP request to the URL endpoint you configured for that number.
 The endpoint will contain instructions telling ConnexML what to do next with the call.

 ### How does ConneXML work?

-In a general call scenario, the call goes from the Carrier to ConnexCS Class4 to the Customer.
+In a general call scenario, the call goes from the Carrier to ConnexCS Class 4 to the Customer.

-In this case, the call goes from Carrier to ConnexCS Class4 to ConnexCS Class5.
+In this case, the call goes from Carrier to ConnexCS Class 4 to ConnexCS Class 5.

-The Class5 initially doesn't pass the call to the Customer.
+The Class 5 initially doesn't pass the call to the Customer.

-The call gets terminated here and instead Class4 sends a request to the Routing Engine via HTTP and then the HTTP replies back to the Class4 system.
+The call gets terminated here and instead Class 4 sends a request to the Routing Engine via HTTP and then the HTTP replies back to the Class 4 system.

-Class4 passes the call to Class5.
-Then Class5 asks the Routing Engine how to handle the call.
+Class 4 passes the call to Class 5.
+Then Class 5 asks the Routing Engine how to handle the call.

 Further, the Routing Engine questions the same thing to the Customer on how to handle the call.
 The Customer can ask to collect some information or play a music or something else via a an HTTP Request.
-The same request is sent to the Class5 from the Routing Engine.
-The Class5 then replies to the requests of the customer.
+The same request is sent to the Class 5 from the Routing Engine.
+The Class 5 then replies to the requests of the customer.

 Another scenario might be when the Routing Engine might talk to the ConnexCS Applications like `ScriptForge`, `ConneXML`, `Call Flow Builder`.
 In case it hits the `ConneXML` application, `ConnexML` can as to direct it (Routing Engine) to a 3^rd^ party customer and that customer can access the 3^rd^ party data hit back to `ConneXML`, then the Routing Engine followed by Class 5 Application and lastly the Customer.